kAh00t/Nessus-Powershell-Oneliners/NessusOneLiners.md

 Set-ItemProperty -Path "HKLM:\System\CurrentControlSet\Control\Lsa\" -Name "ForceGuest" -Value 1
 ```
 * * *

-# Set Windows Firewall Rules to required to allow Nessus to perform a full credentialed scan (WMI-IN, 135,139,445)
+## Set/Remove Windows Firewall Rules to required to allow Nessus to perform a full credentialed scan (WMI-IN, 135,139,445)

 #### Add software firewall rules to allow Nessus Credentialed Scanning.
 Rules are named for ease of identification and removal.
 Double check no other explicit deny rules prevent these custom rules running.
 If you are on a domain/public profile you will need to change the "profile" flag to Domain/Public.
 Be careful when opening ports on the public profile as these remaining open after the test represents a potential security risk.